Red Bull Racing: Red Bull Advanced Technologies

 Red Bull Advanced Technologies Limited (RBAT) is owned by Red Bull GmbH and serves as the commercial technology and engineering services arm of Red Bull Racing.
 The company is based in the United Kingdom, in a dedicated facility, adjacent to the Red Bull Racing Formula One facilities.

 Red Bull Advanced Technologies in collaboration with Aston Martin developed the Aston Martin Valkyrie sports car.

 Red Bull Advanced Technologies in a collaborative effort with Dallara and IndyCar, developed the 'aeroscreen' safety device for usage in the IndyCar Series.

+Red Bull Advanced Technologies is developing a high-performance three-person submersible for private or research use.
+Led by Technical Director Rob Gray, the project forms part of RBAT's broader "land, sea, and air" engineering portfolio.

 Red Bull Advanced Technologies announced in June 2022 that they were developing a hypercar completely in-house, named the RB17, in line with their Formula One car naming scheme.
 The car would be designed by Adrian Newey, Chief Technical Officer at Red Bull Racing.
 Only 50 units are to be made, with production scheduled to begin in 2025.
 The prototype was revealed to the public at Goodwood Festival of Speed by Oracle Red Bull Racing Team in July 2024.